What Are the BVI Sailing Requirements for a Bareboat Charter?

 2. Start with a Catamaran – They’re stable and forgiving for less experienced sailors.

-4. Hire a Skipper for a Day – Learn local tricks, then continue on your own.
+4. Hire a Skipper for a Few Days – Learn local tricks, then continue on your own.
+Please take into consideration that you’ll need an extra cabin for the skipper

 Explore BVI Rates